 “The campaign’s goal is to empower students to create solutions to a water conservation or water quality issue specific to their region,” she says.
 “Students not only measure the number of gallons of water they conserve or protect from contamination, they also learn the leadership skills needed to set goals and engage their larger community and local leaders in action.”

-“Last year, we saw a student team in Costa Rica build their very own greywater system to filter water for their school’s garden.”
+“We saw a student team in Costa Rica build their very own greywater system to filter water for their school’s garden.”

-“Last year, we saw a student team in Costa Rica build their very own greywater system to filter water for their school’s garden.
+“We saw a student team in Costa Rica build their very own greywater system to filter water for their school’s garden.
 We’ve also seen schools create awareness campaigns to encourage their communities to switch from single-use plastic water bottles to reusable bottles,” Franqui says.
 She notes that although they have an adult supervisor, “students take the lead in identifying a local water issue, creating a solution, and spreading awareness through a student-created video.”

 This aspect of Grades of Green’s campaigns is key to empowering young people to take action to protect the environment for their and future generations.
 “The process of setting goals and committing to them provides vision and motivation,” says Franqui.
 “This is the fuel that keeps people focused and generates a sense of accomplishment.”

 She notes that the organization’s programs are having a measurable impact on student-members, citing an independent review of Grades of Green programming showing a correlation between students’ “environmental awareness and their likelihood to take action in their community.”

 The organization’s efforts are also having an effect on an individual level.
 One Grades of Green alumni was inspired to pursue a career in environmental science: “Grades of Green was a huge part of my high school experience, yet my passion for environmental activism has only grown since being a part of the Youth Corps Eco-Leadership program,” he said.
 “I now am a senior studying Earth systems at Stanford University with concentrations in sustainable food and agriculture.”